General training

 Fellows have the opportunity to engage in many academic and educational activities throughout their fellowship years.

 Fellows are actively involved in the education of medical students both on the wards and also in teaching first and second-year medical student classes.
 Fellows also work with residents on the wards and are involved in resident teaching conferences.
-Fellows are assigned ID faculty mentors to assist in the Medical Education skill development.
+Fellows are assigned ID faculty mentors to assist in Medical Education skill development.

 All fellows also are given an appointment as a Clinical Instructor at the Geisel School of Medicine.